Alexander Cornewall Duff-Gordon: Personal life

 He and his wife had four children.
 Their daughter Janet Ann Ross was born in 1842 and died in 1927.
 Their second child was born in 1849 but died after only a few months of life.
-Their third child and only son Maurice (1849–1896) became Sir Maurice Duff-Gordon, and succeeded to his father's title becoming the 4th Baronet.
-Their fourth child Urania was born in 1858 and died on 22 September 1877.
+Their third child and only son Maurice (1849–1896) became Sir Maurice Duff-Gordon and succeeded to his father's title, becoming the 4th Baronet.
+Their fourth child, Urania, was born in 1858 and died on 22 September 1877.

-Sir Maurice's daughter Caroline "Lina" (1874–1964) became an author and foreign correspondent for The Observer; she was the mother of author Gordon Waterfield and grandmother of the historian Sir Antony Beevor.
+His granddaughter, via Maurice, Caroline "Lina" Waterfield (1874–1964), became an author and foreign correspondent for The Observer.
+She was the mother of author Gordon Waterfield and grandmother of the historian Sir Antony Beevor.